 ACL reconstruction surgery is a well-established procedure that has evolved significantly over the years, with high success rates in restoring knee stability and function for individuals affected by ACL injuries.
 It is crucial for patients to work closely with their healthcare team to optimize recovery and achieve the best possible outcomes.

-The Swasthya Saarthi Orthopaedics Centre of Excellence distinguishes itself in ACL Reconstruction Surgery care through its comprehensive, patient-centric approach, seamlessly integrating cutting-edge technology with expert medical practices.
+The Swasthya Saarthi Orthopaedics Centre of Excellence distinguishes itself in ACL reconstruction surgery care through its comprehensive, patient-centric approach, seamlessly integrating cutting-edge technology with expert medical practices.
 Our team of highly skilled orthopedic specialists and surgeons in Delhi NCR bring extensive experience and innovative techniques to knee treatments, ensuring personalized care for each patient’s unique needs.
 Partner facilities are equipped with state-of-the-art diagnostic and surgical tools, excelling in minimally invasive procedures that enhance recovery times and reduce post-operative complications.
-Additionally, we offer holistic rehabilitation programs that combine physical therapy, patient education, and continuous monitoring, promoting optimal recovery and long-term joint health.
+Additionally, we offer holistic ACL reconstruction rehab programs that combine physical therapy, patient education, and continuous monitoring, promoting optimal recovery and long-term joint health.

 Ans.
-An ACL (anterior cruciate ligament) reconstruction is designed to be a long-lasting solution.
+An ACL reconstruction is designed to be a long-lasting solution.
 With proper care, the new ACL can last 10-20 years or more.
 Factors such as activity level, adherence to rehabilitation, and overall health can affect the longevity of the repair.

 Ans.
 Yes, many patients return to sports after ACL reconstruction.
 However, the timing and ability to return depend on your specific recovery and rehabilitation process.
 Typically, you can return to sports 6-12 months after surgery, but consult with your surgeon and physical therapist for personalized advice.